back to the MAIN INDEX

 That forbids anybody to harass or to annoy the Jews.

-In order to put an end to the scandal and inconvenience caused by the trouble and the mockeries endured by the Jews every day, the most Illustrious and Reverend Annibale Rucellai, Bishop of Carcassonne, and of the Holy City of Rome and its district, Governor-General, and Vice-chamberlain, by the express wish of his Holiness the Pope, by means of this Bill orders, prohibits and commands that no person, of any rank or social position, may dare in any way to harass or cause hindrance of any kind, either direct or indirect, to any Jew, either male or female, boy or girl, nor mock them, touch them, nor give them offence, either with words or in fact, either during the day or at night-time, either openly or secretly, under the penalty for Christian men of three tugs of the rope, and for women and children of the lash, and to the additional punishment they would be given if they had offended a Christian, and declares that the masters will be held responsible for their servants, the fathers for their children, the teachers for their students, and the sentence will be strictly carried out, and the most Reverend Governor reserves the right of increasing or reducing the sanction, according to the seriousness of the offence and the persons involved, and everybody beware not to disobey.
+In order to put an end to the scandal and inconvenience caused by the trouble and the mockeries endured by the Jews every day, the most Illustrious and Reverend Annibale Rucellai, Bishop of Carcassonne, and of the Holy City of Rome and its district, Governor-General, and Vice-chamberlain, by the express wish of his Holiness the Pope, by means of this Bill orders, prohibits and commands that no person, of any rank or social position, may dare in any way to harass or cause hindrance of any kind, either direct or indirect, to any Jew, either male or female, boy or girl, nor mock them, touch them, nor give them offence, either with words or in fact, either during the day or at night-time, either openly or secretly, under the penalty of three tugs of the rope for Christian men, and of the lash for women and children, and to the additional punishment they would be given if they had offended a Christian, and declares that the masters will be held responsible for their servants, the fathers for their children, the teachers for their students, and the sentence will be strictly carried out, and the most Reverend Governor reserves the right of increasing or reducing the sanction, according to the seriousness of the offence and the persons involved, and everybody beware not to disobey.

 (click to enlarge the picture)

-However strict the bill may appear, the last line meant that the rich or the noble could have easily escaped a judicial sentence.
-Furthermore, when a new pope was elected the attitude of the Church of Rome towards the Jews could easily change, sometimes radically.
+However strict the bill may appear, the last line meant that the rich or the aristocrats could easily escape a judicial sentence.

-The Ghetto was then shortly opened again, during the 5 month Roman Republic period (February - July 1849); on this occasion, the walls and the gates of the enclave were taken down.
-But when Pius IX returned, he ordered that the Jewish community should live again in the Ghetto, despite it no longer had a physical boundary.
+The Ghetto was then shortly opened again for five months, over the Roman Republic period (February - July 1849); on this occasion, the wooden doors of the enclave were removed.
+But when Pius IX came back, he ordered that the Jewish community should live again inside the Ghetto, despite the place was no longer physically closed.

-The virtual doors of the hideous enclosure definitively fell only after the fall of the Papal State (1870), when the new Italian administration let the roman Jews free to leave this area, and gave all citizens the same civil rights, regardless of their religious belief.
+The virtual gates of the hideous enclosure definitively fell only after the end of the Papal State (1870), when the new Italian administration let the Roman Jews free to leave this area, and gave all citizens the same civil rights, regardless of their religious belief.

 ancient Roman fragment on